emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 take longer to retrieve.
 Some storage systems automatically migrate 'stale' files to longer term storage.
-Alternatively, some computing can be done 'in the database' or 'on disk' via database query languages (e.g. SQL, MapReduce) that perform basic arithmetic or via the use of procedural languages (e.g. R, Python,
+Alternatively, some computing can be done 'in the database' or 'on disk' via database query languages (e.g. SQL, MapReduce) that perform basic arithmetic, or via the use of procedural languages (e.g. R, Python,
 C) embedded in the database server.
 Modern database technologies such as HDFS and Spark allow these computations to be done on data of almost any size.
 When data is larger than RAM, it can be handled by a 'big memory' node, which most